-Included in Portfolio management fees on the Statements of Comprehensive Income is \$1 (2020 - \$1) charged by C.S.T.C. for expenses incurred to monitor and manage the portfolio managers.
-Included in Accounts payable and accrued liabilities is \$nil owing to C.S.T.C. at April 30, 2021 (October 31, 2020 - \$1) relating to these expenses.
+Included in Portfolio management fees on the Statements of Comprehensive Income is \$1 (2021 - \$1) charged by CST Savings for expenses incurred to monitor and manage the portfolio managers.
+Included in Accounts payable and accrued liabilities is \$nil owing from CST Savings. at April 30, 2022 (October 31, 2021 - \$nil) relating to these expenses.